pyxu-org/pyxu/doc/dev_notes.rst

 ---------

-To implement novel operators or algorithms, the user should subclass one of the abstract classes in Pycsou's class hierarchy.
-Doing so requires defining the fundamental methods attached to the chosen subclass (e.g. :py:meth:`~pycsou.abc.operator.Apply.apply`, :py:meth:`~pycsou.abc.operator.Gradient.grad`, :py:meth:`~pycsou.abc.operator.Proximal.prox` or :py:meth:`~pycsou.abc.operator.Adjoint.adjoint`...).
+To implement novel operators or algorithms, the user should subclass one of the abstract classes in Pyxu's class hierarchy.
+Doing so requires defining the fundamental methods attached to the chosen subclass (e.g. :py:meth:`~pyxu.abc.operator.Apply.apply`, :py:meth:`~pyxu.abc.operator.Gradient.grad`, :py:meth:`~pyxu.abc.operator.Proximal.prox` or :py:meth:`~pyxu.abc.operator.Adjoint.adjoint`...).
 When marked as such in the documentation, such a user-defined method should abide by the following set of rules:

 - It must handle properly the case where the input array is a 1-D or N-D array.
 In the latter case,